 THE BOTTOM LINE: If you are the type that needs a kids club, lots of facilities and planned activities to keep you content, look elsewhere.
-But if you want to mellow out (with or without your kids) on a gorgeous beach, with wonderful food, excellent service and authentic decor – all at an exceptionally reasonable price - put Esencia on your list.
+But if you want to mellow out (with or without your kids) on a gorgeous beach, with wonderful food, excellent service, and authentic decor, put Esencia on your list.

 For 2018, your Virtuoso Rate at Esencia includes: